cenfun/monocart-reporter/README.md

 ```

 ### Remove Secrets and Sensitive Data from Report
 > The report may hosted outside of the organization’s internal boundaries, security becomes a big issue.
 Any secrets or sensitive data, such as usernames, passwords, tokens and API keys, should be handled with extreme care.
-The following example is removing the password and token from the step title with the string replacement in `visitor` function.
+The following example is removing the password and token from the report data with the string replacement in `visitor` function.
 ```js
 // playwright.config.js
 module.exports = {